In these lessons, we will learn

 A geometry net is a 2-dimensional shape that can be folded to form a 3-dimensional shape or a solid.
 Or a net is a pattern made when the surface of a three-dimensional figure is laid out flat showing each face of the figure.
 A solid may have different nets.

-Below are the steps to determine whether a net forms a solid:
+Here are some steps to determine whether a net forms a solid:

 Nets are helpful when we need to find the surface area of the solids.